daviddenton/fintrospect/src/main/site/cross-field-validation.md

       }
 }
 ```
+(Although we are calling `get()` on the Options in the above `yield` - normally a VBT (Very Bad Thing), in this case we are safe
+to do so since any missing or invalid mandatory parameters short-circuit the comprehension.)

 `Extractable` is modular, so instances can be embedded inside each other in for comprehensions to build object graphs from the
 incoming request.